coolOrange-Public/powerGateServer/Plugins/CatalogService/README.md

 ## Working with the CatalogService-Plugin

-PowerGateServer installs our default CatalogService plugin into the folder: %ProgramData%\coolOrange\powerGateServer\Plugins\CatalogService.
+PowerGateServer installs our default CatalogService plugin into the folder:
+> %ProgramData%\coolOrange\powerGateServer\Plugins\CatalogService

 This service returns a list of the currently loaded webservices with some more interesting data (MetadataUrl, ServiceUrl, Title, ...).